The flight to Varennes

 The flight to Varennes, though minor in itself, signed the death warrant for bourgeois dreams of a French constitutional monarchy.
 The king had attempted to flee the revolution and could no longer be trusted.
 His working alliance with the National Constituent Assembly and his acceptance of the Constitution of 1791 were exposed as fraudulent.

-At the Estates-General two years earlier, Mirabeau had seemed an arch-radical, defiantly proclaiming that the National Assembly would only disperse at the point of bayonets.
+A number of factors caused Louis XVI to lose whatever faith he had in the revolution.
+One was the advice of Honore Mirabeau.
+At the Estates General two years earlier, Mirabeau had seemed an arch-radical, defiantly proclaiming that the National Assembly would only disperse at the point of bayonets.

-Mirabeau’s political vision for France, however, was fundamentally conservative.
-Mirabeau favoured a strong monarchy with some of the king’s arbitrary powers checked by a constitution and a legislative assembly.
+Mirabeau’s own political vision for France, however, was fundamentally conservative.
+He favoured a strong monarchy with some of the king’s arbitrary powers checked by a constitution and a legislative assembly.
 If the monarchy fell, Mirabeau believed, the revolution would collapse into leaderless anarchy.
 Stripping the king of his powers would alienate him from the revolution and lead it to failure.

 To avoid this, Mirabeau became a virtual double agent.
 In May 1790, he signed a secret deal with the crown, agreeing to work for the king’s benefit in the National Constituent Assembly.
+Mirabeau’s advisory notes to the king, discovered after his death in April 1791, paint a comprehensive picture of his actions.

-Mirabeau’s advisory notes to the king, discovered after his death in April 1791, were comprehensive and astute.
 By early 1791, Mirabeau was advising Louis to relocate to Rouen or some other provincial capital; once there he could rally support, appeal to the people and lead a national revolution, free of the dark influences in Paris.
 While he distrusted Mirabeau, the king seemed to accept his advice about retreating from Paris.

 flight to varennes